AmazingPapaya4/crispy-octo-umbrella/README.md

 - React codebase resides within the Django backend.
 - Session authentication.
 - SQLite is used in this example.
-- Some tests (backend) are written but not 100% coverage.
+- Some tests (backend) but not 100% coverage.

 ### Diagrams